ciscoheat/superforms-web/src/routes/concepts/messages/+page.md

 <Head title="Status messages" />

-So far, almost every feature has been on the client!
-That's where the action is, but you may have noticed that a status message like "Form posted" is displayed when submitting the forms in the examples.
+You may have noticed that a status message like "Form posted" is displayed when submitting the forms in the examples.
 The validation object contains a `message` property used for this:

 ## Usage